qubies/raft/README.md

 |-q    |The -q option (quick set) is followed by an integer indicating the next rounded expiry time (time where the raft should stop).
 For example -q 5 will stop at the next minute divisible by 5 ie. 10:45 or 10:50.
 A quick set time does not guarantee a runtime of the length indicated, rather it will stop at the next interval.
 |-c    |The -c option is for chaos, and it will randomly suspend and resume the member.
 The -c option is used in testing to ensure that randomized interrupts occur throughout testing causing elections, partitions, and various inequalities for the raft to deal with.

-This project is built by Tobias Renwick with the Supervision of Dr. Cameron MacDonell of MacEwan University This project is based on the RAFT distributed consensus algorithm as defined @ https://raft.github.io.
+This project is built by Tobias Renwick with the Supervision of Dr. Cameron MacDonell of MacEwan University.
+It is based on the RAFT distributed consensus algorithm as defined @ https://raft.github.io.
 Thank you for the wonderful resources!